nyu-mll/semi-automatic-nli/README.md

 We use premises taken from the [English Gigaword Fifth Edition](https://catalog.ldc.upenn.edu/LDC2011T07), English Wikipedia and Simple Wikipedia (downloaded May 2020), and [WikiMatrix](https://github.com/facebookresearch/LASER/tree/master/tasks/WikiMatrix).
 The English Gigaword is distributed under the [LDC User Agreement license](https://catalog.ldc.upenn.edu/LDC2011T07).
 Wikipedia is licensed under Creative Commons Attribution-ShareAlike 3.0 Unported License (CC-BY-SA) and the GNU Free Documentation License (GFDL).

+## Experiments

+Code used for the experiments for the paper can be found under `scripts`.
+Please follow README in each sub-directory for more details.
+For experiments using `jiant` (we use v1.2), please follow the [documentation](https://github.com/nyu-mll/jiant/tree/80845ba417bbe6c3b2f7b1ab255a9452c4a3d780) for installation and instructions.

 ## Citation

 ```